chriscareycode/cosmic-unicorn/README.md

 ### Running in local development

 This project started as a standard React app created with create-react-app.
 Then TypeScript was added.
 Then switched to Preact (to reduce the bundle size).
 The bundle is still quite large (in pico terms) at like 290KB.

+Setup the config-unicorns.json file:

+- Copy `public/config-unicorns.example.json` to `public/config-unicorns.json`

+- Edit the file `public/config-unicorns.json` with your Unicorn IP address.

 You need Node.js/npm installed to do development on this project.